Toxik: Second reunion and new releases (2013–present)

 On January 8, 2014, it was revealed on Bittner's Facebook fan page that the name of the third Toxik album was In Humanity.
 A spring 2014 release was expected.
 However, the album's release date was pushed back to 2016, before being pushed back to 2017.
-There had not been any news on a new album until November 2020, when guitarist Josh Christian announced on Facebook that he was working on new tracks for the follow-up to Think This.
-Christian confirmed in a February 2022 interview with the Italian website Metal Skunk that Dis Morta was the official title of their third album.
-Dis Morta was released on August 5, 2022, by Massacre Records, and two months prior to its release, Toxik toured Europe by supporting Heathen on their Empire of the Blind tour.

 On July 10, 2017, Toxik announced that they would release the EP Breaking Class on August 4, and premiered their first song in 28 years, "Stand Up", that same day.

 On April 27, 2018, Toxik released their newest box set III Works, featuring In Humanity recording sessions, Breaking Class EP with three additional tracks from this EP's sessions and new disc Kinetic Closure featuring vocalist Ron Iglesias.

 Continuing with Iglesias on vocals, Toxik added a second guitarist, Eric van Druten, in 2019.
-On August 5, 2022, Toxik released Dis Morta, their first LP of all-new material in nearly 33 years.
+There had not been any news on a new album until November 2020, when guitarist Josh Christian announced on Facebook that he was working on new tracks for the follow-up to Think This.
+Christian confirmed in a February 2022 interview with the Italian website Metal Skunk that Dis Morta was the official title of their third album.
+Dis Morta was released on August 5, 2022, by Massacre Records, and two months prior to its release, Toxik toured Europe by supporting Heathen on their Empire of the Blind tour.